oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/03-awr-snapshot/awr-snapshot.md

     </copy>
     ```

 2. In `rdbms/admin` in your Oracle Home, you find a script to export AWR.
 Use the script to start the export.
+It runs for around two minutes.

     ```
     <copy>